pperle/self-driving-car-nd/term-3/CarND-Path-Planning-Project/WRITEUP.md

 The code is based on the [Path Planning Walkthrough video](https://www.youtube.com/watch?v=7sI3VHFPP0w).

-A simplified prediction algorithm is used where three variables (`car_left`, `car_ahead`, `car_right`) represent whether the ego vehicle is surrounded by other cars.
+A simplified prediction algorithm is used where three variables (`car_left`, `car_front`, `car_right`) represent whether the ego vehicle is surrounded by other cars.
 For each element in `sensor_fusion` the next position for this vehicle is calculated `predicted_s` (line 268), and if this vehicle is too near the ego vehicle, the flags are set (line 271-277).

 In the next step, the behavioral planning, there are only three possible states (keep in lane, left lane change and right lane change).
-The ego vehicle will keep in the lane as long as `car_ahead == false`.
-When `car_ahead == true` it will try to change lane.
+The ego vehicle will keep in the lane as long as `car_front == false`.
+When `car_front == true` it will try to change lane.

 In the trajectory planning step a smooth path is planed using the spline library as suggested in the [Path Planning Walkthrough](https://www.youtube.com/watch?v=7sI3VHFPP0w).